smarttdm/ebaas.github.io/_posts/2017-6-8-MetadataDrivenArchitecture.markdown

 date:   2017-6-8
 ---

 <p class="intro"><span class="dropcap">E</span>baas is a light-weighted and high-productivity application platform.
-It supports a no-code and metadata-driven development approach that enables professional and nonprofessional developers to build single page applications for the enterprise rapidly</p>
+It supports a no-code and metadata-driven development approach that enables professional and nonprofessional developers to rapidly build single page applications for business data managements</p>

 Some of the challenges found in developing enterprise applications are the ability to deliver a customized solution that meets complex and specific requirements for each customer under a time and budget constraints and adapting to business changes without big efforts.